Israel • June 16 – July 12, 2019

 How does a dig team work?
 What do archaeologists look for at a dig?
 In this documentary DVD, learn how excavators work and what we can learn from archaeology.
 More information.

-Dr. Itzhaq Shai is an assistant professor at Ariel University and a lecturer at Bar Ilan University.
+Dr. Itzhaq Shai is a senior lecturer and the Head of the Institute of Archaeology at Ariel University.
 In 2009, together with Dr. Joe Uziel, he initiated the Tel Burna Excavation Project.
 Since then he has served as the project’s director.
 He has extensive experience in field archaeology from different periods.
 His published articles are concerned with Philistine material culture, place names and their importance in ethnic identification, the status of Jerusalem in the Iron Age and the political structure of Philistia.

 Periods of Occupation